X-Factor Kitchens1st November 2011

-- Get at least two designs at different budget levels; you may be surprised what you can afford.
+- Get at least two new kitchen designs at different budget levels; you may be surprised what you can afford.
 This way you can get a clearer picture of what is right for you.
-It will also help establish what budget you want to set for your kitchen project.
+It will also help establish what budget you want to set for your new kitchen project.

 - Find out how long the company has been established.
-Some companies offer ’20 year guarantees’ on their products but have only been trading in business five years or less!
-This gives you a good idea of the caliber of company you are dealing with.
-“If the company has been trading 10 years or more, you know that they have survived by not over or under pricing,” Satt said.
+Some companies offer ’20 year guarantees’ on their products but have only been trading five years or less!
+This gives you a good idea of the calibre of kitchen company you are dealing with.
+“If the company has been trading 10 years or more, you know that they have survived by not over or under pricing.”
+Said Satt.
 “They would have had to have been competitive, have offered good products and, of course, had a good level of after sale service.”

-- Some trade only companies are now offering their services direct to the public.
-They will show you around their workshops and you are able to see the quality of kitchens for yourself without being confused by any sales patter.
+- Some trade-only companies are now offering their services direct to the public.
+They will show you around their workshops and you are able to see the quality of their kitchens for yourself without being confused by any sales patter.
 You will always be able to save money on a like-for-like basis.

-- If standard kitchen cabinets do not fit exactly to your existing room you have two choices: Accept that standard sizes of kitchen units may be cheaper or seek out a manufacturer who will supply and fit your new kitchen directly and will make the special sized cabinets to fit your room.
-“Remember you may pay a premium for bespoke sized units BUT they will always fit your room better and look more appealing,” Satt said.
+- If standard kitchen cabinets do not fit exactly to your existing room you have two choices.
+Accept that standard sizes of kitchen units may be cheaper.
+Even better, seek out a manufacturer who will supply and fit your new kitchen directly.
+They can make the special sized cabinets to fit your room.
+“Remember you may pay a premium for bespoke sized units.
+BUT they will always fit your room better and look more appealing,” Satt said.

 - Go to a company that will give you a realistic time-scale for your project.
-The amount of time it will take to supply and fit your kitchen will vary depending on its size and the products you choose but be suspicious of anyone who promises a very quick, or very slow, turnaround.
+The amount of time it will take to supply and fit your new kitchen will vary with size and products chosen.
+However, be suspicious of anyone who promises a very quick, or very slow, turnaround.

 - Lastly, and by no means least, it is important to realise that the true cost is not just the kitchen units, worktops and appliances.
 You must allow for floor and wall coverings, curtains (or blinds), lighting and, of course, the painting and decorating.